 Again, for ease of identification, the thread should start with [PDT-TBD/MAC/PHY/JOINT]

-The proponent shall request for the submission to be added to the PHY/MAC/JOINT agenda for discussion and eventually for running strawpoll(s) for including the prepared spec text to the TGbe draft
+The proponent shall request for the submission to be added to the PHY/MAC/JOINT agenda for discussion and eventually for running strawpoll(s) for including the prepared spec text to the TGbe draft.
+The request needs to be sent to theTGbe reflector at least 24-hours prior to the start of the respective conference call.

 The document containing the SP(s) to be run shall be posted in the server at least 24-hours in advance prior to running the SP(s).